soumyadipcsis/SamaTulyata4PLC/README.md

  The Tool demo video is also avaibale.
 In first line of experiment, the experimental time is taken with the version of tool which is integrated with  OpenPLC/ CBM.

+ # Benchmarks
+ Currently our benchmark directory contains 84 TCL code.
+80 benchmarks we have taken from [OSCAT](https://www.oscat.de) repo.

 # Migration tool
 TCL to SFC Migration is carried out propitory tool.